 During his long and distinguished career as a professor at M.I.T., Dr. Edgerton produced dozens of wonderful photographs with a tremendous degree of artistic merit.
 This is all the more impressive when you consider that creating works of art wasn’t his goal per se; Dr. Edgerton’s goal was good science.

 One of Edgerton’s most famous series of photographs depicts bullets passing through everyday objects.
-Apples, bananas, balloons, light bulbs, and playing cards were all shot (pardon the pun!) in Edgerton’s lab.
+Apples, bananas, balloons, light bulbs, and playing cards were all shot (pun intended) in Edgerton’s lab.
 In our slightly biased opinion, one of his best photographs is called Cutting the Card Quickly (1964).